RRCRE logo

 What began as the Sustainable Global Cities Initiative at UConn Hartford is now Research on Resilient Cities, Racism, and Equity (RRCRE)!

 Research involving the city is inherently diverse and interdisciplinary.
-Now, with its new name and mission, RRCRE adds a renewed focus on issues of racism and equity that are so often linked with urban studies.
+Now, with its updated name and mission, RRCRE adds a renewed focus on issues of racism and equity that are so often linked with urban studies.
 RRCRE embraces a broad and inclusive definition of urban topics and aims to bring scholars and researchers together to tackle salient challenges facing today’s cities.

 As one of the few research centers with a university-wide focus that is headquartered at a Regional Campus, RRCRE is proud to be a part of UConn Hartford and its mission to make University people and resources more accessible to the surrounding community.
 In addition to scholarly research on city-related topics around the world, RRCRE encompasses a special focus on outreach involving the people and city of Hartford, Connecticut where it is proudly located.